 On 4 June 2024, the new in-house company, wholly owned by the MEF and subject to similar control by the MIT, called Autostrade dello Stato S.p.A. and having as its object the operation and construction of state highways under concession, was established, thus implementing the reorganization plan of the highway sector outlined by Decree Law no. 121/2021, as converted, with amendments, by Law no. 156/2021 ("Infrastructure Decree").
-Subsequently, Decree Law no. 155 of 19 October 2024, as converted with amendments into Law no. 189 of 9 December 2024 ("Fiscal Decree") defined the terms and conditions for the transfer of the investments held by Anas in toll concession companies to Autostrade dello Stato S.p.A., identifying the exact scope of the transfer (i.e., the investments in Concessioni Autostrade Venete - CAV S.p.A., Autostrada Asti-Cuneo S.p.A., Società Italiana per Azioni per il Traforo del Monte Bianco and Società Italiana Traforo Autostradale del Frejus - SITAF S.p.A.) and establishing the procedures for their transfer.
-The law, in fact, in order to strengthen Autostrade dello Stato's capital structure allocated the sum of Euro 343 million for the purpose of transferring the aforementioned investments by means of an onerous transfer, an amount determined to correspond to the net book value of these investments in the Anas financial statements.
+Subsequently, Decree Law no. 155 of 19 October 2024, as converted with amendments into Law no. 189 of 9 December 2024 ("Fiscal Decree") defined the terms and conditions for the transfer of the investments held by Anas in toll concession companies to Autostrade dello Stato S.p.A., Autostrada Asti-Cuneo S.p.A., Società Italiana per Azioni per il Traforo del Monte Bianco and Società Italiana Traforo Autostrade dello Stato's capital structure allocated the sum of Euro 343 million for the purpose of transferring the aforementioned investments by means of an onerous transfer, an amount determined to correspond to the net book value of these investments in the Anas financial statements.
 The transfer operations are expected to be completed during 2025.